This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 On average, my dog spends about 15-20 minutes trying to get all of the different treats out of this bowl — especially when I include a wide variety of sizes, shapes, and textures.

-My dog still enjoys this slow feed dog bowl… a lot!
+My dog still enjoys his PAW5 slow feed dog bowl… a lot!
 I fill it up and let him “play” with it a couple times each week.

 But I discovered one other thing — another helpful tip — in case you decide to try this dog food bowl too.